-My Ricoh GXR pages are intended as an information source for existing and prospective Ricoh GXR owners.
+My Ricoh GXR and pages are intended as an information source for existing and prospective Ricoh GXR and owners.
 However, there is no intention to offer a complete or even up-to-date information source, because I do not have the time for such a project.
-The focus of my pages is on presenting my personal experiences with this new camera system and thereby providing one or the other useful tip for others.
+The focus of my pages is on presenting my personal experiences with these camera systems and thereby providing one or the other useful tip for others.

 There is a German poem starting: "Ich hab' es getragen sieben Jahr, und ich kann es nicht tragen mehr!"
 (I carried it for seven years and I cannot bear to carry it any longer).
 You guess it - it was my DSLR gear.
 And it were many more years than just seven if I include my analog cameras.
 I liked the image quality of my DSLRs, I liked the optical viewfinder, but I neither wanted to carry a lot of equipment around, nor did I like to change lenses.
 Therefore, I was looking for alternatives.
 But at the beginning, the alternatives were just additional cameras that competed with my DSLRs for being used (many photographers may know this issue well...).